dbmcclain/Astronomy/README.md

 ```

 **precessN** _RA-ang Dec-ang NYears => RA-ang, Dec-ang_
-- Precess for N years
+- Precess for N years.
 - Can be used for quick & dirty, assuming J2000 obliquity.
 ```
 (map-mult (#'to-ra #'to-dec)